 “If it doesn’t look good, we pitch it and plant something else.” -P Allen Smith

-From the delicately fragrant Noisettes to the spectacular bloom of the Knockouts and many other varieties, Moss Mountain is alive with the beauty and fragrance of roses.
-This amazing garden gets your attention with it’s size, but then draws you to come slow down, relax and meander……
+From the delicately fragrant Noisettes to the spectacular bloom of the Knockouts, Drifts and many other varieties both old and new, Moss Mountain is alive with the beauty and fragrance of roses.
+This amazing garden gets your attention with it’s size, but then draws you to come, slow down, relax, stroll……

 Though Allen has always loved roses, it was while doing his graduate work in England that the rose love deepened.
 Allen became friends with Lady Elizabeth Ashbrook who grew beautiful roses.
 Upon his return from England he planted more and more roses that led to what you see above … a two acre garden reminiscent of the Gothic style found in Aiken-Rhett House garden in Charleston, SC.

 EVERY NOOK AND CRANNY

 But, roses are not just in the rose garden, in fact, you can’t walk very far either at his home in the historical district of Little Rock or at his farm, until you see more beautiful roses.
 Roses have found their way into most every “room” of the farm.
 Well, maybe not in Poultryville, but that is another post.
 Psssst… I fell in love with chickens and well–just might have to have some.
 Especially the Buff Orpingtons.
 For an article from Allen on how to raise backyard chickens, read on.